Chapter 12 records events, during the last week of Jesus' public ministry, shortly before His crucifixion.

 where we learn that it took place in 'the house of Simon the Leper.'

 [Note that Luke 7:36-50 records a different occasion, earlier in Jesus' ministry, hosted by a Pharisee named Simon.
 There, an unnamed woman acts in thanksgiving for sin forgiven, and Jesus is criticized for tolerating a disreputable person.
-Here, Mary acts in understanding of Jesus' teaching, and is rebuffed for her 'wasteful' act.]
+Here, Mary acts in understanding of Jesus' teaching, while some, who lacked her understanding, criticized her 'wasteful' act.]

 Those present picture the relationship of the church to the Lord.